ArslanAbbasi11/i-mannage/README.md

 -> alert ,createButton(form which is for creating new users),users(for display users ) .
 ->alert is common for all.
 ->createButton,users for manager,and admin only
+# pagination
+-> custom pagination(by me) .for admin and manager only

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------